Xentrk/x3mRouting/README.md

 #### IPSET List not Populating
 ##### Duplicate Host Entires
-Beware of duplicate hosts entries when using the DNSMASQ script method to populate an IPSET list.
-In the example below, the nslookup commmand will only populate the first IPSET list in **/jffs/configs/dnsmasq.conf.add**.
+Beware of duplicate hosts entries when using the dnsmasq method to populate an IPSET list.
+In the example below, the nslookup command will only populate the first IPSET list matched in **/jffs/configs/dnsmasq.conf.add**.
 ````
 ipset=/pandora.com/PANDORA
 ipset=/pandora.com/US_VPN